alexchiri/helm-me-up-man/README.md

 `hmum` requires [`git merge-file`](https://git-scm.com/docs/git-merge-file) (part of the general installation of `git` on all platforms) to be already installed as it uses it merge the values files.

-TODO
+Download binary for your OS from the [releases page](https://github.com/alexchiri/helm-me-up-man/releases), unpack and run the binary.

 ## How to use?

-Before having a release, you need to install [Rust](https://www.rust-lang.org/tools/install) and run it from source.
+Simply pass as many helmsman DSFs using the `-f` option of the CLI.

-To update the values files in the examples, run `cargo run -- -f examples/datadog/helmsman.config.yaml -f examples/fluentd/helmsman.config.yaml`.
+For example, to update the values files in the examples, run `hmum -f examples/infra.helmsman.config.yaml -f examples/monitoring.helmsman.config.yaml`.
 If all goes well, the values files will have some changes.
 The `fluentd` file will also have merge conflicts.

-TODO

 ## Assumptions:
+* All helm repos used in a helmsman DSF are defined in the `helmRepos` property.
+This property is optional according to the [helmsman DSF specification](https://github.com/Praqma/helmsman/blob/master/docs/desired_state_specification.md#helm-repos), but unless is specified, then `hmum` cannot know what URL should a repo have.
+* If you use the `valuesFiles` property to provide a list of values files, the first is the one that will be used for the merge.

 ## TODOs:

 * Take into account the different line endings
-* Add support for multiple valuesFiles in helmsman.config.yaml parsing
-* Add more apps in the helmsman examples (maybe from different repos?)
 * Support for flag to commit to branch - including to add information about the update in the commit message
 * Docs
 * Tests